lguzzon-scratchbook/gdb/WHITEPAPER.md

 See [ROADMAP.md](https://github.com/estebanrfp/gdb/blob/main/ROADMAP.md) for details.

+### 10.4 Current Project Status
+GenosDB is in active beta, with core features like CRUD operations, P2P synchronization, and RBAC implemented.
+Public unit tests ensure reliability, and the project focuses on hardening for v1.0.
+No major pending features; emphasis on testing and stability.

 ## 11. Building Trust Through Transparency and Testing
 GenosDB prioritizes trust in a decentralized ecosystem by sharing comprehensive public unit tests and documentation, while protecting intellectual property through non-disclosure of source code.
 The project distributes free minified bundles via NPM and CDN, allowing unrestricted access to its modules without compromising proprietary algorithms.